maartenba/maartenba.github.io/_posts/2017-08-01-building-a-scheduled-cache-updater-in-aspnet-core-2.markdown

 Maybe one little word about the `AddScheduler` above.
 As you can see, it takes a delegate that handles unobserved exceptions.
 In our scheduler code, we've used `TaskFactory.StartNew()` to run our task's code.
 If we have an unhandled exception in there, we won't see a thing...
 Which is why we may want to be able to do some logging.
 This is normally done by setting `TaskScheduler.UnobservedTaskException`, but I found that too global for this case so added my own to specifically catch scheduled tasks unhandled exceptions.

 Give it a try!
 The sample code is [available here](/files/2017/building-a-scheduled-cache-updater-in-aspnet-core-2.zip).
 I'd love to hear your thoughts on this.
 But do remember: this is not a proper scheduler for complicated background tasks.
 There are better approaches to doing that type of work.
+The proposed solution may not even be a good approach to this type of problem.

 Enjoy!